OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Topology Template Input

 A topology template input can additionally contain variability conditions.
-These conditions must be satisfied otherwise the respective input is not present.
+These conditions must hold otherwise the respective input is not present.

 | Keyname    | Mandatory | Type                                                                       | Description                                                                                                        |
 |------------|-----------|----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|